 The Fortran standard, ISO/IEC 1539-1 is written in terms of a processor which includes the language translator (i.e. the compiler or interpreter and supporting libraries), the operating system (affecting, for example, how files are stored or which files are available to a program) and the hardware (affecting, for example, the machine representation of numbers or the availability of a clock).
 The Fortran standard specifies how the contents of files are interpreted.
-The standard does not specify the size or complexity of a program that might cause a processor to fail.
+The standard does not specify the size or complexity of a program that can cause a processor to fail.